 Sjogren's syndrome can also cause vaginal dryness — which may result in discomfort during sexual intercourse and an increase in the risk of bacterial and fungal vaginal infections.
 Painful urination, a common symptom of UTIs, also can occur with vaginal infections.

-Some women who have Sjogren's syndrome develop a condition called painful bladder syndrome, also known as interstitial cystitis.
+Some women who have Sjogren's syndrome might develop symptoms of a condition called painful bladder syndrome, also known as interstitial cystitis.
 This condition causes symptoms similar to those of a urinary tract infection — urinary frequency, urgency and pain — without evidence of infection.

 See more Expert Answers